 Be сonscious of others

 Just as others’ social media posts can rock your self-esteem, what you share can have an impact, too.
 When you plan to post something, try to consider whether it will empower others before you do so.

-H3: 4.
-Think Healthy, not Skinny
+4. Think healthy, not skinny

 In the Western world, our view of what health is appears to have become blurred with being skinny.
 However, being healthy does not have to mean becoming obsessed with the scales or losing weight.
 Weighing yourself can be misleading as muscle weighs more than fat, and so even athletes will be heavy but lean.

 Additionally, your body can still be perfectly healthy, even if you do not perceive yourself to be skinny.
 A heavier body can still run a marathon, raise children, and enjoy a healthy sexual relationship.

-5. Use Your Body
+5. Use your body

 As part of body positivity, it is time to get out and do the things you love!
 If you have lacked confidence in your body for some time, don’t let it hold you back any longer.